Michael Kersting: Producing, composing, publishing

 In 1993, Kersting managed to enter the German Single Charts, producing the song "Declaration (DipDipDa)" for the group Sir Prize.
 In the 1990s, he continued to gain critical acclaim and commercial success as a producer, composer, and publisher, working with artists such as Double Impact, German rapper Der Wolf, hip hop artist Young Deenay, Q Connection, and Sasha.
-After signing with Clickmusic in 1991, German singer-songwriter Sasha achieved his international breakthrough with the single release "If you believe" in 1998. with Kersting and Pomez di Lorenzo writing and producing the song.
+After signing with Clickmusic in 1991, German singer-songwriter Sasha achieved his international breakthrough with the single release "If you believe" in 1998, with Kersting and Pomez di Lorenzo writing and producing the song.

-Kersting gained further success with German rockabilly band Dick Brave and the Backbeats in 2003.
+Kersting gained further success with the German rockabilly band Dick Brave and the Backbeats in 2003.
 In co-operation with Offenbach-based record producer Oliver Rüger, he produced German artists like Max Mutzke, Wilson Gonzalez Ochsenknecht, and Rafael Weber from 2005 to 2010.
 In 2010, Kersting signed German ska punk band Sondaschule.
 In 2011, he contracted Leipzig-based band Flimmerfrühstück and produced their 2011 record In Allen meinen Liedern, along with Swen Meyer.
 In October 2011, Kersting released the second Dick Brave and the Backbeats album Rock'n'Roll Therapy, which gained gold record status.
 In the summer of 2013, he signed Leipzig-based artist LOT.
-He gained further success for the production of the 2015 album Schön kaputt by Sondaschule.
+He gained further success with the production of the 2015 album Schön kaputt by Sondaschule.